ST10368662/Recipe_Manager/README.md

  Step 2: Create a New File
 - Go to `File > New File` from the menu, or use the shortcut `Ctrl+N` to create a new file.

+This C# code is a console application for managing recipes.
+Let's go through the code and understand its functionality:
+Classes:
+1. Ingredient: Represents an ingredient in a recipe.
+It has properties like Name, Quantity, Unit, Calories, and FoodGroup.
+2. Recipe: Represents a recipe.
+It contains a RecipeID, a list of Ingredients, a list of Steps, and a delegate for notifying calorie exceedance.
+It has methods for adding ingredients, adding steps, displaying the recipe, scaling the recipe, resetting ingredient quantities, clearing the recipe, calculating total calories, and checking for calorie exceedance.
+3. RecipeManager: Manages a list of recipes.
+It provides methods for adding a recipe, displaying all recipes, and displaying a recipe by its name.
+Main Method (Program.
+Main()):
+1. Initialization: It initializes a RecipeManager object and displays a welcome message.
- Step 3: Write Your README
+2. Menu Loop: It presents a menu to the user with options to add a recipe, display all Step 3: Write Your README
 - Start typing the content for your README.
 A README typically includes information like:
   - Name of the Recipe_Manager